 High level visits

-Then-US Secretary of State Hilary Clinton and then-US Secretary for Defense Leon Panetta visited Australia in November 2012 for AUSMIN.
+Secretary of State Michael Pompeo and Secretary of Defense Mark Esper visited Australia in July 2019 for AUSMIN.